 The Ballad of Ed & Norma

-Of course this list would never be complete without Ed & Norma, the affair we had been rooting for, for 27 years.
+Of course this list would never be complete without Ed & Norma, the affair we had been rooting for, for 25 years.
 They were high school sweethearts, but both made some bad decisions – Norma cheated on Ed with Hank, Ed ended up marrying Nadine in a drunken revenge.
 Norma only managed to really break free from Hank upon his death in prison and Ed could never escape his own prison of guilt for accidentally shooting his wife’s eye out, he stayed with Nadine for a lifetime.
 The stars finally aligned for this pair when Nadine, inspired by Dr Amp, set Ed free to be with the woman he truly loved.
 The Otis Redding track “I’ve Been Loving You Too Long” set to this scene was just perfect and will forever by synonymous with this moment.
 (If I don’t get to attend at least one Twin Peaks-themed wedding in my lifetime where this is the first dance then there will be hell to pay).
 If you didn’t weep with joy at this moment then your heart is made of stone.
 I can’t even watch the clip without blubbing, but do Ed & Norma really get to live happily ever after this time?
 Yes they do!
 Even post-timeline change, The Final Dossier tells us that they got married shortly after Ed’s proposal, and half the town were in attendance.
 Can we have a Twin Peaks Special just for this please Mr Lynch & Mr Frost?
+You know like the one they had for Scott & Charlene’s wedding in Neighbours?
 I want to be there!

 Ah, so there they are, my Favourites.
 What would be on your list?